-Others don’t buy insurance because they think it costs too much.
+We think others don’t buy insurance because they believe it costs too much.
 What’s surprising is how affordable it can actually be to insure your cruise.

 The rule of thumb that most experts cite is that travel insurance should cost between 5-7% of your cruise.
 So for a $3,000 trip, they say you can expect to pay between $150 and $210.

 Pricing Out Cruise Insurance

 We wanted to see just how true that 5-7% actually is.
 To investigate, we used a site called SquareMouth.
 You can also use InsureMyTrip.com.
 InsureMyTrip is a travel insurance broker.
 With one search, you can get prices from more than 20 companies to insure your trip.
 It’s like Google for travel insurance.

 We recently ran several scenarios to see just how much cruise insurance actually costs.
 All searches were for a week-long cruise for two people and only looking at policies that provided emergency medical coverage and medical evacuation coverage.

 Here are the results:

 As you can see, prices vary much more than the 5-7% range.
 We found that depending on age and the level of coverage you select, it can range anywhere from 3% of your trip cost to nearly 13% of trip cost.

 The variance has a lot to do with coverage levels.
 Just as with car insurance, bare bones travel insurance is much cheaper than premium plans, but with a lower level of coverage.
 We recommend studying a couple of mid-priced plans to see their coverage levels before automatically going with the cheapest plan.